 Computer Science is based on algebra.
 Industrial Engineering is based on statistics.
 Probably why to this very day I’m having a hard time thinking of data structures and algorithms (going to work on that).
 On the contrary, It’s always been much easier for me to solve problems with machine learning than for most software engineers.

-At Silo (2018) in order to properly validate some of the physical device’s design ideas, we’ve put out a question to a survey.
-It had two options.
-Option A that was put on the table by the team’s world class designer, and option B that was put on the table by the founder, a world class mechanical engineer.
-In between was me, a working class software/industrial engineer.
-The founder’s option got 60%, the designer’s option got 40%.
+At Silo (2018) in order to properly validate some of the physical device’s design, we’ve put out a survey.
+It had one question with two answers.
+Answer A was put on the table by the team’s world class designer, and 40% picked it.
+Answer B was put on the table by the founder, a world class mechanical engineer, and 60% picked it.
 Only one of them was happy with the results and an argument started.
+In between the two was me, a working class software/industrial engineer.

-Only then the three of us noticed that the question was entirely incorrectly phrased.
-We’ve rephrased it and reran the survey with 80 participants.
+Only then the three of us noticed that the question itself was wrong.
+We reran the survey with 80 participants with a rephrased question.
 It was a clear 85% vote on the designer’s option.
 “You see!”, she goes, “the people know a good design when they see one!”.

 But maybe I’m not as good at this as I think I am.